connorshea/vglist/API.md

 ## Authentication

-The API does not support public access, and requires that you have a user account and OAuth token.
+The API does not support public access, and requires that you have a user account and either an API token or OAuth token.

 ### OAuth